checklist/wordpress/README.md

 ## Installation instructions:

-Download the latest Plugin version from : xxxx .
+Click on Download on this page: https://github.com/checklist/wordpress/blob/master/release/checklist-com.zip .

 Do NOT unzip the file.

 Click on the Plugins menu on left side of your Admin: